-No. By their very nature each independent school determines its mission and educational program, and, in fact, ADVIS’ 135 member independent schools vary greatly.
+No. By their very nature each independent school determines its mission and educational program, and, in fact, ADVIS’ over 130 member independent schools vary greatly.
 There are larger, PreK-12 and very small elementary schools, boarding and day schools, military schools, special needs schools, single-gender and coed schools, traditional and progressive, formal and informal – for instance, some schools require uniforms, others don’t.
 Some schools students call their teachers by their first names, others don’t.

 Aren’t all independent schools similar?

 Are independent schools elitist?
 I hear they aren’t very diverse.